usememos/dotcom/content/docs/index.md

 title: What is Memos
 ---

-**Memos** is a privacy-first, lightweight note-taking application that allows you to effortlessly capture and share your ideas.
+**Memos** is a privacy-first, lightweight note-taking solution that allows you to effortlessly capture and share your ideas.

 ![demo](/demo.png)